Aaron-David-Don/Acharya.ai/README.md

 ## This repository contains codes that can be used to create a database, embeddings, rag, drop files and host it using Streamlit

-## Before running the code, first create and venv with
+## Before running the code, first create venv with
     python -m venv venv
     .\venv\Scripts\activate